MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 - **Performance**.
 Prebuilt services offer optimized infrastructure and scalability.
 They're ideal for low-latency or high-scalability needs.

 - **Expertise**.
 Custom models require a skilled team.
-Prebuilt models can be quicker to deploy and easier to use if expertise is limited.
+Prebuilt models can be quicker and easier to deploy if expertise is limited.

 > [!IMPORTANT]
 >